 Google Ads Help: FAQs about the EU user consent policy for Customer Match upload partners section

-You should get consent from EEA and UK users before collecting or processing their personal data by using a cookie consent banner, as seen here:
+You should get consent from EEA, UK or Swiss users before collecting or processing their personal data by using a cookie consent banner, as seen here:

 TermsFeed WordPress: Preview: Cookie Consent banner with Google Consent Mode V2

-You should ensure that your cookie consent banners are up to date, accessible to residents of the EEA and the UK, and fully functional.
+You should ensure that your cookie consent banners are up to date, accessible to residents of the EEA, UK and Switzerland, and fully functional.

 To comply with Google's consent requirements you should: